Do You Have Endo?

 - Crippling menstrual pain

-- Catamenial pneumothorax (in lung endometriosis)
+- Catamenial pneumothorax (with lung endometriosis)

-Often called a “disease of theories”, the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and menstrual characteristics exist.
+Often called a “disease of theories,” the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and menstrual characteristics exist.
 NO SINGLE RESEARCHER HAS FOUND “THE” ANSWER.
 The chronic, inflammatory reaction, infertility and pain associated with endometriosis may also correspond to a variety of co-morbid conditions ranging from autoimmune disease to food and environmental allergies and intolerances.

 Immunologic dysfunction – a “broken” immune system allows for implantation of menstrual debris

 Stem Cells – have been demonstrated to populate lesions, even in absence of menstruation

 Genetics – a 7-10 fold risk exists in those whose mother or relative has disease

 Environmental Toxins – can cause cell changes which allow for implantation and errant immune response